chiroptical/fennel-neovim-todo-plugin/README.md

 Fennel Neovim Plugin Example
 ---

-Followed [writing-a-neovim-plugin-with-lua][Writing a neovim plugin in Lua] but instead of using Lua, I used Fennel. [fennel][Fennel] is a language that transpiles to Lua.
+Followed [Writing a neovim plugin in Lua][writing-a-neovim-plugin-with-lua] but instead of using Lua, I used Fennel.
+[Fennel][fennel] is a language that transpiles to Lua.

 As far as I can tell, there isn't really a convenient way to include this in